 08/06/2018 09:22 AM

 A central feature of the garden is the pergola that we built from scratch.
 It is a huge L-shaped structure about 15 metres x 10 metres using 12 x Jacksons 2.7 metre double pergolas, with an additional 6 x single pergolas to form a colonnade.
 The structure has many purposes.
-It is fully netted allowing us to grow 50 cherry, plum and pear columnar trees plus apricot/peach and olive bushes inside either side of a wide path; beyond the pergola is an apple orchard with 15 dwarf bush and 15 columnar varieties; and beyond that is an orchard with unusual fruiting shrubs such as Buffalo currants, Saskatoon, Aronia, Autumn olive, Pointilla, Goji, Blue Bean and Sechuan pepper, all edged by rhubarb plants, and with a mulberry tree centrepiece; in front of the pergola is a lovely covered walkway and corner seat, with the netted sides providing support for a Victoria plum fan, a Humbug pear fan and an espalier Bramley apple, interplanted with primocane raspberries; on the slope up to the main lawn is the wildflower meadow.
+It is fully netted allowing us to grow 50 cherry, plum and pear columnar trees plus apricot/peach and olive bushes inside either side of a wide path.
+Beyond the pergola is an apple orchard with 15 dwarf bush and 15 columnar varieties.
+Beyond that is an orchard with unusual fruiting shrubs such as Buffalo currants, Saskatoon, Aronia, Autumn olive, Pointilla, Goji, Blue Bean and Sechuan pepper, all edged by rhubarb plants and with a mulberry tree centrepiece.

-Another key feature of the garden is a former large marquee, stripped of its canvas and its the poles concreted into the ground, the whole being wire netted and acting now as an effective, very large, fruit cage.
+Another key feature of the garden is a former large marquee, which was stripped of its canvas and its poles concreted into the ground to create a permanent structure within the garden.
+The whole structure was then netted and acted as an effective, very large fruit cage.
 It allows us to grow gooseberries, currants (black, white, red and pink) and honeyberries, with supports for boysenberry and purple raspberries, plus fig trees in pots either side of a lovely seating area sheltered by Jacksons Venetian panels.
+Venetian panels are perfect for situations like this; they offer a great object to support climbing plants, fruits or vegetables.
+The natural timber does not look out of place and is the perfect backdrop to this seating area.
+Jacksons panels are guaranteed for 25 years so we have no worries about having to replace it anytime soon.

 We have a woodland area with a swing seat under a beech hedge canopy and backed by fence panels: the area is dotted with white birch trees set off by a carpet of bluebells in the spring, and shade-loving plants all year round.
 Near the house is a small secluded pergola using – you’ve guessed it – Jacksons pergola parts, with climbing plants for overhead shade.